louis-moench/sodiumFlashlight/bmsplans.md

 We can add RC filters to the current-sensing resistors for stability, sounds like it's not really necessary as our battery is very stable output V.

+key electrical parameters:
+3s configuration of 3.7V (2.0-4.0V) sodium-ion cells with 650mA per cell standard discharge current standard charge current of 650mA max charge current of 2.6A max discharge current of 13A

+okay we have to use the bq7790508 instead, this has correct cutoff voltages (ch/disch range) it goes from 2V to 3.9V

+to set OCD and OCC we need to choose resistors that will produce 50mV (OCD1) at our current setting, so since 0.050V = (0.65^2)r we use resistor value of 0.05/(0.65^2) = 0.118Ohm